cortex-js/compute-engine/src/README.md

 The **head** of the function is the first element in the array.
 Its presence is required.
 It indicates the 'function name' or 'what' the function is about.

-It frequently is a string, but it can also be another expression.
+The head is frequently is a string, but it can also be another expression.

-Following the head are zero or more **arguments** to the function, which are expressions as well.
-The **arguments** form the **tail** of the function.
+Following the head are zero or more **arguments**, which are expressions as well.
+The arguments form the **tail** of the function.

 The expression corresponding to $$\sin^{-1}(x)$$ is